Nishikawa-svg/Auto_screenshot/README.md

 # Auto_screenshot

-procedures
+This system creates a directory called "mypic" in your current directory and recodes screenshots in it.

+Procedures:
-1. $g++ -o screenshots screenshots.cpp  // please compile "screenshots.cpp"
+g++ -o screenshots screenshots.cpp   # please compile "screenshots.cpp"
-2. $./ext.sh                            // run "exe.sh"
+./ext.sh                             # run "exe.sh"